 to things just as they are NON-JUDGMENTALLY

-Sophie Jane teaches at the Green Door Clinic near Harley Street, in Central London and delivers mindfulness in the workplace training together with Sacha Grocholewska-Iwanejko of Moving Universe.
+Sophie Jane teaches at the Green Door Clinic near Harley Street, in Central London and also delivers mindfulness training in private workplaces and at the Priory Hospital Roehampton.

 Sophie Jane also runs sitting groups, where graduates can join together in a calming space to practice mindfulness.
 Here you will learn more of the 200+ mindful activities to add to the basic training of the 8 week course.

-Sophie Jane also volunteers as a listener for the charity LawCare who exist to help lawyers and their families and employees through sign-posting and listening.
+Sophie Jane volunteers as a listener for the charity LawCare who exist to help lawyers and their families and employees through sign-posting and listening.
 Sophie has trained with Mental Health First Aid England to be a registered Mental Health First Aider.